Kalyanipujari/Responsive-TinDog-Clone/README.md

 ## Overview

 Tindog is a fictional website concept inspired by Tinder but for dogs!
-This project demonstrates a responsive web design using HTML, CSS, and JavaScript.
+This project demonstrates a responsive web design using HTML & CSS.

 ## Features